Loose ear decompositions and their applications to right-angled Artin groups: Introduction

-A vertex generator is a generator arising from a vertex $v \in V(\Gamma)$ and a vertex basis is a generating set as in the above group presentation.
+Adapting terminology from~\cite[p.~478]{kob22}, we call a generator arising from a vertex $v \in V(\Gamma)$ a vertex generator and a generating set as in the above group presentation a vertex basis.
 The graph $\Gamma$ is called the underlying graph of $A(\Gamma)$.
 The spirit of this paper is influenced by a proposed dictionary between graph theoretic terms and group theoretic terms that T.\!
+Koberda introduces in~\cite{kob22}. \\

-Koberda introduces and promotes in~\cite{kob21}.
-In other words, the goal of this dictionary is to find for every property of a graph a corresponding algebraic property of a RAAG.
-For the latter, no mention of generators or relations ought to be made.
+The goal of this dictionary is to find for every property of a graph a corresponding algebraic property of a RAAG where no mention of generators or relations ought to be made for the latter.
 Geometrically, one can interpret this as a coordinate-free description.
+One can determine the underlying graph $\Gamma$ from the cohomology algebra of $A(\Gamma)$ as in~\cite[Theorem~15.2.6]{kob22} or by the elementary theory of $A(\Gamma)$ as in~\cite{cas21}.
+A functorial way is demonstrated in~\cite{gro23} which also provides an algorithm to determine $\Gamma$ from $A(\Gamma)$.
+However, the aim is to find non-trivial entries in this dictionary.
+To mention a few examples from the introduction of~\cite{kob22}, $\Gamma$ is $k$-colorable if and only if there is a surjection from $A(\Gamma)$ onto a $k$-fold direct product of free groups.
+Or $\Gamma$ possesses a non-trivial automorphism if and only if the outer automorphism group $\mathrm{Out}(A(\Gamma))$ contains a finite non-abelian group.
+We refer to~\cite{kob22} for more existing entries in this dictionary. \\

-The graph theoretic properties we are mainly interested in are graph subdivisions, planar graphs and graph minors that we define as follows.
-An edge subdivision in a graph $\Gamma$ is defined by inserting a new vertex $v$ to $\Gamma$ and replacing an edge with endpoints $u$ and $w$ by an edge with endpoints $u$ and $v$ and another one with endpoints $v$ and $w$.~\cite[p.~305]{gro19} A graph subdivision is then defined as a finite sequence of edge subdivision.~\cite[p.~306]{gro19} A graph is planar if it can be drawn in the plane without edge-crossings.~\cite[p.~298]{gro19} Lastly, graph minors can be thought as a generalisation of the notion of a subgraph.
-More rigorously, $X$ is a minor of $Y$ if there is $S \subseteq V(Y)$ and a function $f: S \rightarrow V(X)$ such that $f^{-1}(x) \leq Y$ is a connected subgraph and there is an edge between $f^{-1}(x)$ and $f^{-1}(x')$ if there is an edge between $x, x' \in V(X)$.~\cite[p.~20]{die17} Thus, we provide a first characterisation of graph subdivisions, planar graphs and graph minors in terms of RAAGs. \\
+The graph theoretic notions we are mainly interested in are graph subdivisions, planar graphs and graph minors that we define as follows.
+An edge subdivision in a graph $\Gamma$ is defined by inserting a new vertex $v$ to $\Gamma$ and replacing an edge $\lbrace u, w \rbrace$ by the two edges $\lbrace u, v \rbrace$ and $\lbrace v, w \rbrace$~\cite[p.~305]{gro19}.
+A graph subdivision is defined as a finite sequence of edge subdivision~\cite[p.~306]{gro19}.
+A graph is planar if it can be drawn in the plane without edge-crossings~\cite[p.~298]{gro19}.
+Lastly, graph minors can be thought as a generalization of the notion of a subgraph.
+More rigorously, $X$ is a minor of $Y$ if there is $S \subseteq V(Y)$ and a function $f: S \rightarrow V(X)$ such that $f^{-1}(x) \leq Y$ is a connected subgraph and there is an edge between $f^{-1}(x)$ and $f^{-1}(x')$ if there is an edge between $x, x' \in V(X)$~\cite[p.~20]{die17}.
+Crucial for us are ears, namely graphs that are defined to consist of a single path or a single cycle~\cite[p.~252]{schr04}.
+To characterize the above graph theoretic notions in terms of RAAGs, we determine all sets of elements in RAAGs with ears as underlying graphs that are exactly the sets of vertex generators and call them pearl chains. \\